Chaste/chaste-docker/README.md

 ```
 docker rm chaste
 ```

+N.B.
+You can find out the names of existing containers (and their status) with the command: `docker ps -a`.

 If building the image from scratch, occasionally problems can occur if a dependency fails to download and install correctly.
 If such an issue occurs, try resetting your Docker environment (i.e. remove all containers, images and their intermediate layers) with the following command:
 ```